plataplomo/hummingbot/workflow/cyberdelta_vs_nautilus/comparison_and_reason_to_keep.md

 ## Appendix C: License Implications

-### GPL-3.0 Considerations for Nautilus
+### LGPLv3 Considerations for Nautilus

-1. **Source Code Disclosure**: Any modifications must be open-sourced
+1. **Source Code Protection**: Your strategies remain proprietary
-2. **Strategy Exposure**: Your trading strategies become public
+2. **Library Modifications Only**: Only Nautilus modifications need sharing
-3. **Competitive Disadvantage**: Competitors can copy your edge
+3. **Competitive Advantage**: Your trading edge stays protected
-4. **Legal Complexity**: Requires legal review for commercial use
+4. **Direct Import Allowed**: Can use as library dependency
-5. **Fork Maintenance**: Must maintain GPL compliance in perpetuity
+5. **Relinking Requirement**: Must allow users to swap Nautilus versions

-**Recommendation**: The GPL-3.0 license alone is sufficient reason to avoid Nautilus for proprietary trading.
+**Recommendation**: The LGPLv3 license enables direct use of Nautilus as a library while keeping your strategies proprietary.

 ---